 Some vendors don’t obtain a SOC report for their system at all.
 This is a serious risk that you need to consider during any vendor due diligence analysis.
 Strictly speaking, there’s no requirement for any vendor to obtain a SOC report.
 The requirements for a SOC report need to come directly from the vendors’ clients and prospects, so be sure to inform the vendor of your due diligence criteria and requirements.
 Many vendors that are new to the industry might not know about the existence of the SOC reports until their customers start to levy pressure on them.

 The SOC 1 report is more beneficial for evaluating the effects of controls over financial reporting.
 If you’re more concerned with system security or availability rather than financial transaction processing, request a SOC 2 or SOC 3 report.
 These reports hold service organizations to a more rigorous standard in terms of security controls and are guaranteed to include testing of all relevant controls criteria because vendors can’t define their own control objectives.

 Some organizations obtain both a SOC 1 and a SOC 2 depending on the types of services they offer to specific clients, so make sure you request the report that is most appropriate for your institution’s risks.

 It is the user organization’s responsibility to request, obtain, and review the SOC reports of its service provides and validate that the reports address the appropriate services received.
 A user organization is placing itself in a position of undue risk if it is not proactively monitoring its vendors and requesting a SOC report from its service providers.

 If you have any questions about which report you should request from your vendors, please do not hesitate to contact a member of our SOC team at 404-874-6244.
 You may also complete the contact form below.
-If your vendor cannot provide a SOC report, please consider referring them to Smith & Howard.
+If your vendor cannot provide a SOC report, please consider referring them to Smith and Howard.
 We would be happy to provide additional information or advice on the use of these reports.